-If you’re currently on BigCommerce or considering it for your enterprise business, here’s a little more information about the platform and several BigCommerce competitors to consider.
+If you’re currently on BigCommerce or considering it for your enterprise business, here’s a little more information about the platform and the best BigCommerce alternatives to consider.

 BigCommerce is hard to use

 The BigCommerce back end does have a learning curve.
 Some businesses may choose to move to another platform that has greater ease of use, especially if you have a lot of users who need to be trained.
 After all, time is money, and the longer it takes new users to get up to speed on the technology, the less time they have to spend on revenue-generating work.

 Some businesses might find that BigCommerce can’t keep pace with their growth.
 If, for example, the next phase of your expansion is developing a strong DTC presence, you might find you’re better supported by a platform that can help you hone your brand and offer built-in options known for a high conversion rate.
 Or if you want to strengthen your international presence, you might feel constrained by the lack of multi-language capabilities.